-Bluetooth 5 has been announced, and you probably have questions.
+Bluetooth 5 is finally here and Samsung is leading the way by baking it into the Galaxy S8 range.
+You probably have questions.
 Luckily, we have answers.
 Here's all you need to know.

-The next Bluetooth Standard, Bluetooth 5, has now officially been announced, and it brings with it some serious upgrades including increased range, speed, and broadcast messaging capacity.
+The next Bluetooth Standard, Bluetooth 5, brings with it some serious upgrades including increased range, speed, and broadcast messaging capacity.